-Concerns about a child
+Concerns About a Child

-Where staff or volunteers have concerns about a child they will decide what action to take in conjunction with the DSL.
-Although any staff member can make a referral to children's social care or MASH, especially where a child is identified as being in immediate danger, they should however ensure that the DSL or a member of the senior leadership team is informed as soon as possible.
-Where a child is in immediate danger the police must be called.
+Where staff or volunteers have concerns about a child, they will decide what action to take in conjunction with the DSL.
+Although any staff member can make a referral to children's social care or MASH, especially where a child is identified as being in immediate danger, they should, however, ensure that the DSL or a member of the senior leadership team is informed as soon as possible.
+Where a child is in immediate danger, the police must be called.

-Although staff should always discuss and agree any actions to be taken with the DSL they are able to escalate their concerns and contact the MASH, MASH Consultation Line or social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
-The EQT whilstleblowing procedure is available on EVERY, from the school office and from the Trust central office.
+Although staff should always discuss and agree on any actions to be taken with the DSL, they are able to escalate their concerns and contact the MASH, MASH Consultation Line, or social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
+The EQT whistleblowing procedure is available on the school and trust website, from the school office, and the trust central office.
 Contact details for the Local Authority LADO and NSPCC helpline are at the start of this policy document.